Configuration File

 Environment Variables

 Some settings can also be controlled via environment variables.
 Environment variables take precedence over file-based configuration.
+See Providers for the full list of provider environment variables.